 Disney filed a patent last week that reveals potential new plans for “Star Wars” lightsabers.

-The drawings show a lightsaber-like hilt, which could come in a variety of designs from the “Star Wars” universe.
+The drawings show a lightsaber-like hilt, which could come in various designs from the “Star Wars” universe.
 The blade portion would appear via an “overlay image,” possibly created with augmented reality.

 According to Orlando Business Journal, another patent describes an environment where “a user with a faux lightsaber interacts with a drone flying through the air or operated with hidden rods to appear as if it is flying through the air.”
 Using a signal inside the lightsaber, drones follow the user to create an interactive experience.

-The same patent application describes a vehicle that can climb walls using technology like magnetic force, suction, or static electricity.
-The vehicle is controlled by onboard sensors and tilting propellors.
+The same patent application describes a vehicle that can climb walls using magnetic force, suction, or static electricity.
+The vehicle is controlled by onboard sensors and tilting propellers.